Tercept-Inc/tercept-opt-ios-sdk-pub/README.md

   - `adunits`: [String] -> List of strings representing the list of unique ad-unit names.
   - `dynamicCustomParams`: [String: String] -> customParams for each fetch(which is unique to each fetch request)

-> Ideally, we should send in all the ad units at once specific to a
+> Ideally, we should send in all the ad units in the app at once
-> particular page which user is viewing.

 ---